adrulpz/digital-garden-jekyll-template/_notes/Inflatable-MeshFEM Simulation.md

   </figcaption>
 </figure>

-In my case, I varied `a` while keeping `b` fixed as a way to control the triangle proportions and induce different bending angles under the law of cosines.
+In my case, I varied $a$ while keeping $b$ fixed as a way to control the triangle proportions and induce different bending angles under the law of cosines.
 However, based on the diagram discrepancy and physical results, I will revisit the mapping between design parameters and analytical predictions to ensure the setup reflects the intended formulation.